byomkesh99/cdk_hashicups/README.md

        }
  - If your Linux system (RHEL or CentOS) version is =< 7.9 then you might require Devtool set to be installed and load it bash profile `. /opt/rh/devtoolset-7/enable`
  - Try to follow the order of prerequisites installation as I have mentioned above.
 It worked for me well.

+ ## Improvement Oppurtunities
+  - Due to [module load issues](https://stackoverflow.com/questions/74713331/jest-cannot-find-typescript-module-x-js-from-src-tests-x-test-ts), unit test are not added.
+  - The code can be extended with few lines of code for multiple stack configuration (DEV, PROD etc.)